voltraco/dml/README.md

 ```

 ### output

+After compiling the model and passing data into it, the result is
-The result is the data and a length of resulting errors
+the data and a length of resulting errors.

 ```js
 {